-The term snog was briefly popular in America thanks to the book “Angus, Thongs and Full-Frontal Snogging.”
+The term snog was briefly popular in America thanks to the books “Angus, Thongs and Full-Frontal Snogging” and “Harry Potter and the Half-Blood Prince.”
 It means to kiss, cuddle, or make out.
 Its origin is unknown, but it came into play sometime in the 1940s.
 It means nothing in American English.

 Example: We snogged for hours after our date.

 Bloke means a man.
 It originated in perhaps London in the early 1800s.
 It’s not used in America, although it is used in Australia.
 You can use it informally to describe any man.

 Example: He’s an average bloke despite his upbringing.